microsoft/fast/sites/website/versioned_docs/version-legacy/introduction.md

   <DocCardItem
     href="./design-systems/overview"
     title="I want to build my own design system" description="FAST Frame is the name of our highly configurable design system.
-It is made up of a set of web components and accompanying design tokens.
+It is made up of a set of Web Components and accompanying design tokens.
 Jump to the design system docs."
   />
   <DocCardItem
     href="./integrations/introduction"